Brit-Am Movement History

 Yair was married for a period and six sons were born to him.
 Yair had changed his name twice due to a combination of personal issues and Israeli bureaucratic rulings.
 The surname "Davidy" (later spelt "Davidiy") is close in sound and meaning to our original name, "Davis", and is Hebraic in character.

 Yair had always maintained a strong interest in Biblical Knowledge, history and contemporary affairs.
-During his Rabbinical Studies he came across sources indicating that there may be something to the belief that the Lost Ten Tribes were to be found amongst Western Peoples.
+During his Rabbinical Studies he came across Jewish sources indicating that there may be something to the belief that the Lost Ten Tribes were to be found amongst Western Peoples.
 Information from other sources and various incidents strengthened this impression.
 Gradually an overwhelming urge developed to resolve the issue once and for all.

 Were the Lost Ten Tribes in the West or not?